-Three electric vehicle charging options
+The three electric vehicle charging options

-Level 1 charge – Standard 120-V outlet
+Level 1 charge – Standard outlet

-A Level 1 charge simply requires a standard 120-V outlet.
+A Level 1 charge simply requires a standard outlet.
 The power required to charge an electric vehicle at this level corresponds to roughly that of a 1,400-watt air conditioner.

-Level 2 charge – 240-V charging station
+Level 2 charge – 7 kW charging station

-A Level 2 charge requires a 240-V charging station installed outside your home or in your garage.
-The power required to charge an electric vehicle at this level corresponds to roughly that of a 180-litre (40-gallon) water heater.
+A Level 2 charge requires a 7-kW charging station connected to a 240-V circuit installed outside your home or in your garage.
+Charging an electric vehicle at this level corresponds roughly to the electricity used by a 180-litre (40-gallon) water heater over a year.

 You can also charge your vehicle using a Level 2 charging station that is part of a public network such as the Electric Circuit.

 We recommend hiring a master electrician to install a residential charging station.

 Fast-charge – 50 kW charging station or higher

 DC fast-charge (DCFC) stations use a direct-current high-power charge.
 These stations can only be accessed through public charging networks like the Electric Circuit.